Find Affordable College Courses

 $11,752 Average Tuition & Fees

 Our 2023 rankings named The University of Texas at Austin the best value school in Texas for international studies students.
-UT Austin is a fairly large public school located in the large city of Austin.
+UT Austin is a very large public school located in the city of Austin.

-The average tuition and fees for an in-state undergraduate at UT Austin are $11,752 a year.
+UT Austin undergraduate students pay an average of $11,752 in in-state tuition and fees each year.
 International Studies majors at UT Austin take out an average of $19,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $188.

 UT Austin not only placed well in our value ranking, but it is also #2 on our Best International Studies Schools in Texas list.